 The last section of training is in technical review.
-This section should be started at a minimum of three months after completion of the last supervised cases are completed.
+This section can be started at anytime after completion of the last supervised cases are completed.

-- 17.2 Objectives, Principles, and Knowledge After sufficient experience is gained from performing their own casework reviewing other analyst's cases will act as the polish to finish off the trainee's training. - 17.3 Health and Safety Hazards NA - 17.4 Reading and Practical Exercises - 17.4.1 Review at least 100 cases where the trainee performs the review and notifies the trainer of any errors they detect. - 17.4.2 The trainer then does the review and discusses any differences. - 17.4.3 The 100 + cases should be a mixture of types of cases with varying degrees of complexity, from different analysts, and from the three laboratories.
+- 17.2 Objectives, Principles, and Knowledge After sufficient experience is gained from performing their own casework reviewing other analyst's cases will act as the polish to finish off the trainee's training. - 17.3 Health and Safety Hazards NA - 17.4 Reading and Practical Exercises - 17.4.1 Review at least one hundred cases where the trainee performs the review and notifies the trainer of any errors they detect. - 17.4.2 The trainer then does the review and discusses any differences. - 17.4.3 The one hundred or more cases should be a mixture of types of cases with varying degrees of complexity, from different analysts, and from the three laboratories.